Sterlingjerry/Wikipedia-Similarity-Scraper/README.md

 # Wikipedia Article Similarity Explorer

 This project provides Python tools and a Streamlit web app to scrape Wikipedia articles and compute their textual similarity using sentence embeddings.
-It is designed to help users compare Wikipedia articles—especially country pages—to find and analyze the most similar ones based on their content.
+It is designed to help users compare Wikipedia articles, especially country pages to find and analyze the most similar ones based on their content.

 ## Features